zZLOiz/watom/README.rst

-attowiki
+watom
 ========

-attowiki is a very small wiki engine for personal use.
+watom is fork of attowiki that is a very small wiki engine for personal use.

+**Sorry, but this README doesn't correspond with watom changes and will be updated later.**

 Its main features are: